Hydrotherapy and swimming for your dog can be very beneficial for many medical conditions. Whether it is conservative management or pre/post surgery.

 - Sports fitness/ performance.
 Agility, working trials, showing etc.

-Physiotherapy can help to reduce pain, improve range of movement and promote healing and a return to normal function by helping your dog move correctly and reducing the chance of further injury.
+Physiotherapy for your dog can help to reduce pain, improve range of movement and promote healing and a return to normal function by helping your dog move correctly and reducing the chance of further injury.
 Your dog will be assessed by our veterinary Physiotherapist and treated using a range of techniques including specific exercises with stretching and myofacial release along with electrotherapies such as Laser Therapy.
 Our Veterinary Physiotherapist will talk you through and provide you with a written home exercise prescription with programmes to promote and improve your dog’s recovery and home life.

 Land based physiotherapy combined with hydrotherapy work extremely well together, and offers your dog the best outcome in their rehabilitation and recovery journey.